GoogleChrome/web.dev/src/site/content/en/blog/idle-detection/index.md

 ### DevTools support

-Starting in Chrome&nbsp;86, you can emulate idle events in the Chrome DevTools, no need to actually idle around.
+Starting in Chrome&nbsp;86, you can emulate idle events in Chrome DevTools without actually being idle.
 In DevTools, open the **Sensors** tab and look for **Emulate Idle Detector state**.
 You can see the various options in the video below.